Second death confirmed in Brazil overpass collapse

-SAO PAULO Rescue workers pulled a body from the wreckage of a collapsed highway overpass in the Brazilian World Cup host city of Belo Horizonte early on Friday, confirming a second death in an accident that has cast a shadow over the soccer tournament.
+SAO PAULO, July 4 Rescue workers pulled a body from the wreckage of a collapsed highway overpass in the Brazilian World Cup host city of Belo Horizonte early on Friday, confirming a second death in an accident that has cast a shadow over the soccer tournament.

 The bridge, which was still under construction, is located about two miles (3 km) from Mineirao stadium, where World Cup games are being played.
 It collapsed on Thursday afternoon as vehicles were passing on a busy road underneath.